Suricube-GmbH/Rust_Galaxy_Cube_Plugin_Dev_Toolbox/README.md

 - ```actor_function_request( actor_name: String, function_name: String, function_parameters_map: BTreeMap<String, ParametersType>) -> String ``` : Take a map that represent the parameters of a function and make a function request to send at the firmware that will make execute the function to the target actor.

-- ```add_actor_function_request(actor_name: String, function_name: String, function_parameters_map: BTreeMap<String, ParametersType>, json_to_follow: String)``` : Take a map that represent the parameters of a function and make a function request to send at the firmware that will make execute the function to the target actor.
+- ```add_actor_function_request(actor_name: String, function_name: String, function_parameters_map: BTreeMap<String, ParametersType>, json_to_follow: String) -> String``` : Take a map that represent the parameters of a function and make a function request to send at the firmware that will make execute the function to the target actor.
 All of this is in complement of the other json instructions.